analogdevicesinc/doctools/docs/cli.rst

 .. shell::

+   /path/to/docs
-   $adoc author-mode --directory /path/to/docs --builder pdf
+   $adoc serve --builder pdf

 Make sure to use an PDF viewer that watches the file timestamp and automatically reloads, such as Gnome PDF (Evince).